 The PDM (Personal Diabetes Manager) is a device that has a pump attached to another fatty part of the user's body.
 The user has to manually input everything she eats, especially the carbohydrates, so that the pump can deliver the amount of insulin needed to regulate her blood sugar.
 It is important to mention that the CGM and PDM work independently from one another.

 An app and capsule that work together to help the user manage her diabetes and depression by monitoring her health and mood on a daily basis.

-Greener works in conjunction with the Apple Watch to replace the traditional CGM for a noninvasive glucose monitor.
-Optical sensors in the Apple Watch allow for a an accurate reading of the user's glucose o blood sugar.
-A Greener Capsule is also provided to work with the phone and watch app, which contains a Glucagon Cartridge that automatically delivers insulin and/or sugar water into the blood stream to control the user's insulin levels.
+Greener works in conjunction with the Apple watch to replace the traditional CGM for a noninvasive glucose monitor.
+Optical sensors in the Apple Watch all for accurate reading of the user's glucose levels.
+A Greener Capsule is also provided to work with the phone and watch application, which contains a Glucagon Cartridge that automatically delivers insulin and/or sugar water into the blood stream.

 Greener is comprised of 3 parts: the app, the watch, and the capsule.
 The app tracks the user's sugar and insulin levels as well as her mood.
 The Greener mobile app has a social network built into it to help her manage her depression.
 The user is able to view her blood sugar levels in the app with the help of the Apple Watch, which acts as a noninvasive glucometer.
 Finally, the Greener Capsule is able to deliver the exact amount of insulin or sugar water needed automatically.

 Real-time growing “garden” provides a safe space for the user.

 A non-invasive glucose monitor that tells the insulin pump how much insulin or sugar water needs to be injected in the body.